 - Asian Carp Surveillance Program in the Greater Toronto Area

 - TRCA Events Calendar – Check for upcoming invasive species events and workshops

 But wait a minute… let’s start from the beginning.
 What are invasive species and why should we be concerned?

 Even the word invasive spells trouble.
 The root of Invasive comes from the word invade… and that’s exactly what they do.
 Invasive species—introduced or alien species as they’re often called—are non-native species that invade and disrupt the ecosystems they colonize.
 They pose a threat to biodiversity by outpacing native species either by growing and spreading at alarming rates or by outcompeting habitats and food sources.

-Toronto and Region Conservation (TRCA) staff monitor many different types of invasive species, including terrestrial or plant species, aquatic or water based species and insects.
+Toronto and Region Conservation Authority (TRCA) staff monitor many different types of invasive species, including terrestrial or plant species, aquatic or water based species and insects.
 And all present their own unique problems and challenges.

 — TRCA Monitoring (@TRCA_Monitoring) March 1, 2017